scgerkin/C964_Capstone/paper/paper.md

 //TODO include a brief manual concerning the installation and use of your application.
 Be sure to describe all steps necessary to establish an environment capable of running your application.
 Provide clear, concise steps of how a user would execute the application and produce the results you’ve described in your documentation.
 Carefully consider and describe the procedural aspect of the application including know areas where certain crucial steps can affect the performance of the application.
 You must ensure that anybody can run the application.
 Please include details on the technology context that is required for your application to properly execute

 ## Summation of Learning Experience
-Prior to starting the capstone, I had no experience with data science or machine learning.
+Before starting the capstone, I had no experience with data science or machine learning.
 This required a very fast education in a variety of subjects and libraries, from the basics of how machine learning is implemented to individual Python libraries such as NumPy and Pandas.
 This learning was accomplished from a variety of mediums, including a Udemy course[^udemyCite], the _Hands-on Machine Learning_[^handsonCite], and a vast swath of blog posts, documentation, and other resources gathered via Google searches.
 My previous experience learning programming and learning what to search for proved invaluable in finding these resources and providing a framework for understanding how to implement the requirements of this project.
 Lastly, I learned that machine learning is not as easy as it might appear from the amazing amount of abstraction provided by the various Python libraries.
 Although these libraries have been designed for ease of use, an understanding of how they work is very much a requirement for creating a working model.
 In retrospect, I should have found a subject matter much simpler than computer vision for my brief foray into this subject.

 [^udemyCite]: Zero to Mastery: Complete Machine Learning & Data Science Bootcamp 2021 [https://www.udemy.com/course/complete-machine-learning-and-data-science-zero-to-mastery/](https://www.udemy.com/course/complete-machine-learning-and-data-science-zero-to-mastery/)
 [^handsonCite]: @handsonML